Mad TV season 5: Summary

 Season 5 of Mad TV began with only a few changes to the cast: Nelson Ascencio (the show's first Cuban-American cast member and first cast member to have an identical twin brother who sometimes appeared in sketches with him) and Brooke Totman joined the show as featured players.
 This was the last season for Pat Kilbane and original cast member Phil LaMarr, and would be the only season for Brooke Totman.
 This would be the final season for the Spy vs. Spy shorts.

 The previous year's newcomers, Michael McDonald and Mo Collins, reprised their wacky mother/son duo Stuart and Doreen Larkin; separately, Collins played Lorraine Swanson and McDonald played Marvin Tikvah and Rusty Miller.
 Alex Borstein's Ms. Swan starred in the multi-part sketch "Swan: The Homecoming," which featured special celebrity appearances in each episode by Garry Marshall, Mark Hamill, Dennis Hopper, Susan Sarandon, and Tony Shalhoub.
-After a noticeable weight loss, Will Sasso began to impersonate more celebrities such as James Gandolfini.
+After a noticeable weight loss, Will Sasso began to impersonate more celebrities such as Elvis Presley, George Lucas, James Lipton, Richard Simmons, and James Gandolfini.
 Nicole Sullivan would be the first cast member to portray pop star Britney Spears.
 Aries Spears and Debra Wilson introduced a sketch called Reality Check, a fictitious talk show on BET.
-This May 13, 2000 episode is referenced in Indigo White's Kimber's Home YouTube video when he describes a transgender journey that was parodied in the fictitious "Kimber's Home Alone" sketch.

 Former Mad TV alumnus Artie Lange made a special appearance, as well as celebrities Carmen Electra, Catherine O'Hara, George Carlin, Regis Philbin, Tim Robbins, and Alex Borstein's Family Guy co-star Seth Green (as recurring character Mr. Brightling).